Table Of Contents

 Try to target words with low competition and high search volume until you’ve built up your store’s authority.

-I have used the AHREFs SEO tool and find these high volume, low competitive keywords!
+I have used the AHREFs SEO tool and found these high-volume, low-competitive keywords!

 3. On-Page SEO